 My Work in Four Themes

-This is an overview of recent & upcoming work in
+This is an overview of work realised & in progress in

 light design, scenography and multimedia.

 I have organized it in four themes.
 Of course the themes overlap.

 - Environ/Man 0.5

 - Kleurengeluidsignaal (Colour Sound Signal)

 - Wygiswysee (what you get is what you see)

 - The Family Reunion